rauc/rauc/docs/using.rst

 handle it and knows which image to install to which slot, which scripts to execute etc.
 ``<output-file>`` must be the path of the bundle file to create.
-Note that RAUC bundle must always have a ``.raucb`` file name suffix in order to make RAUC treat them as bundles.
+Note that RAUC bundles must always have a ``.raucb`` file name suffix in order to make RAUC treat them as bundles.

 Resigning Bundles